 NP SBIR/STTR Exchange Meeting

-In November 2013, the Office of Nuclear Physics (NP) organized a two day information exchange meeting between the representatives of SBIR/STTR companies with active Phase II grants supported by NP, scientists and engineers from the NP community, and NP Federal Program Managers.
+In August 2014, the Office of Nuclear Physics (NP) organized a two day information exchange meeting between the representatives of SBIR/STTR companies with active Phase II grants supported by NP, scientists and engineers from the NP community, and NP Federal Program Managers.
 The meeting included presentations from the SBIR/STTR companies on their research and presentations on the relevant technical needs of the NP community.
-The 2014 Phase II Exchange meeting will be held on August 6 and 7, 2014.
 Information on past meetings are available at the following links:

 What are SBIR and STTR?